It was a dull and overcast morning when I met Robin

 to rent.
 For further details, contact Robin Harvey at eustaceharvey AT eircom.net.

-to a thunder and lightning fly
+and fell to a thunder and lightning fly